narwhals-dev/archive/community-meetings/community-2024-08-16.md

 ## New topics

 - Zach Lo introduced himself and told us about his work both as an artist and community developer team manager
-- As we are able to test cuDF ony on Kaggle, we are intrested how we could test cuDF in our CI/CD, hoping Zach could help as to get in touch with Cuda and Rapids teams.
+- As we are able to test cuDF only on Kaggle, we are interested in how we could test cuDF in our CI/CD, hoping Zach could help us to get in touch with Cuda and Rapids teams.
 - We discussed possible events that could host Narwhals Open Source Sprint, for example PyLadies Con, PyData Paris.
 - We casually discussed the idea of hackathons and maybe it would be a nice idea to organize one ourselves